saade/filament-fullcalendar/README.md

 ## Authorizing actions

-If you want to authorize the `edit` or `create` action, you can override the default authorization methods that comes with this package.
+If you want to authorize the `edit`, `create` or `select` action, you can override the default authorization methods that comes with this package.

 ```php
 public static function canCreate(): bool